Gaps in regulation of chemical agents: Contamination of drinking water in Parkersburg, WV

 It was not until the early 1990s that the toxic effects of PFOA became a public concern.
 Wilbur Tennant, a farmer who lives on his own private land near the DuPont plant in Parkersburg, West Virginia, videotaped the calamitous effects of PFOA on his cattle and local wildlife.
 Calves were born with black teeth and opaque eyes.
 Several cows and deer were found dead by the stream.
 As it turned out, DuPont was dumping large amounts of waste PFOA into local streams that fed into Parkersburg's town water supply.
 So much waste PFOA was dumped that DuPont quickly lost count.
 Eventually, children were noticed to have black teeth, much like the calves in Tennant's farm.

+Wilbur Tennant filed a lawsuit with environmental lawyer, Robert Billot, who also started a class-action lawsuit with nearly 80,000 plaintiffs in the same year as a result of the widespread impacts of PFOA chemicals across six water districts polluted by DuPont.
+The class-action lawsuit settled for $343 million in damages to residents and DuPont was ordered to pay for costs of medical monitoring.

 Phasing out C8

 In 2003, 3M phased out C8 for C4 in attempt to avoid public backlash.
 They urged DuPont to do the same.
 Instead, DuPont seized the opportunity to become the sole manufacturer of C8 and increased production.
 This lasted until the EPA banned the production of C8 in 2013.
 DuPont soon substituted C8 with Gen-X, which is a chemical that has not yet been researched or regulated.
 In order to detach their name from the toxic reputation of PFOA's, DuPont created the spin-off company, Chemours, to handle production and continued dumping of Gen-X.

-After facing several class-action lawsuits, DuPont paid $43,000 residents of Ohio each $400 to participate in a study to determine whether C8 could be linked to any diseases.
+After facing several class-action lawsuits, DuPont paid 43,000 residents of Ohio each $400 to participate in a study to determine whether C8 could be linked to any diseases.
 Participation in the study also required each person to waive their rights to sue DuPont if no links could be made.
 The study lasted over seven years and grew to almost 70,000 participants, including West Virginia residents.
 The results were concluded in 2012.
 Six diseases were linked: “testicular and kidney cancer, ulcerative colitis, thyroid disease, pre-eclampsia, and high cholesterol.”